walterhiggins/ScriptCraft/README.md

  * The ScriptCraft [API documentation][api].
  * To delve deeper into creating your own minecraft mod for use by others, read [Creating a complete Minecraft Mod in JavaScript][mm].
  * Take a look at some [examples][ex]
+ * Buy the Official ScriptCraft Book [A Beginner's Guide to Writing Minecraft Plugins in Javascript][book]

 You can find more information about [ScriptCraft on my blog][blog].